So you’re a newbie when it comes to clean beauty products. Awesome! At least you’re here.

 Ingredients, most importantly.
 You can’t always trust the labels.

-Beauty products are so much different that food products, who need government approval to use words like ‘organic’ where are beauty products do not.
+Beauty products are so much different than food products, who need government approval to use words like ‘organic’ where are beauty products do not.
 Companies are free to use that word are they please making their products highly deceptive.

 Other labels you can’t trust are things like Natural, green, eco or non-toxic.
 These words are meaningless to companies, who know they mean a lot to you.